 - Freedom – Owning your own business means you are no longer chained to a nine-to-five office scenario.

-If you are considering a career as a professional organizer, we highly recommend you to take the teleclass “Should I Become A Professional Organizer?”
-This course will answer all your questions about the field of professional organizing.
-You should check the Events page frequently as we continually update our calendar.
+If you are considering a career as a professional organizer, we highly recommend you to take the Zoom class “Should I Become A Professional Organizer?“ This course will answer all your questions about the field of professional organizing.

 POC is also an excellent resource for referrals to professional organizers who provide mentoring and/or coaching for those who wish to become a professional organizer.
 Also see our regional and local chapters to get info about the individual chapters.